-Your little resident is running out of space inside you.
-Good thing they’re getting ready to come out soon!
-Seriously soon – most will be starting to get into position by placing their head in the narrowest part of your uterus.
-95% of babies are born with their heads down and tilted back towards the left.
+As your little resident starts to run out of space inside you, they’ll start to get into position by placing their head in the narrowest part of your uterus.
+95% of babies are born with their heads down.
 By now, your baby has swallowed a lot of amniotic fluid.
-Their intestine gradually fills with meconium because of it, a thick, viscous greenish or blackish material made from solid particles and various bits and bobs suspended in the amniotic liquid (things like cell debris and fat vernix).
+Their intestine will gradually fill with meconium, a thick, viscous greenish or blackish material made from solid particles and various bits and bobs suspended in the amniotic liquid (things like cell debris and fat vernix).
 This meconium will make up your baby’s first bowel movement at birth.
 Just in case you were wondering!

 Have you got that funny line going down the front of your belly?
-During the last trimester a line forms down the middle of your belly, seeming to divide it into two halves.
+During the last trimester a line may form down the middle of your belly, seeming to divide it into two halves.
 This is known as the linea nigra, which becomes darker as pigmentation increases.
-It can be seen most clearly right after the birth.
-A few weeks later, it will have completely disappeared.
-A further change is that, because the uterus needs all the room it can get, it presses the navel gently outwards.
-It can be unpleasant for many women: the soft skin of the navel can chafe on clothing.
-One small consolation is that, after the birth, the navel returns back to its old position.
+It can be seen most clearly right after the birth, and will disappear eventually.
+A further change is that, because the uterus needs all the room it can get, it presses the belly button gently outwards.
+It can be unpleasant for many women as this soft skin can chafe on clothing.
+One small consolation is that, after the birth, the belly button returns back to its old position.